PrinsFrank/transliteration/README.md

 > :mortar_board: **Transliteration** is _to represent or spell in the characters of another alphabet_.

 But Transliteration in PHP is so much more powerful than that.
 It's a shame that it is [barely documented](https://www.php.net/manual/en/transliterator.create.php) and that you'll have to look in the [ICU documentation](https://unicode-org.github.io/icu/userguide/transforms/general/) for a full feature list.

+But worst of all: the arguments for transliterator creation are strings.
+This package provides a full strictly-typed wrapper to create transliterators.
+It also provides some ready-to-go ConversionSets to get you up and running in no time!